 How does the Step tracking feature work?

-In our iOS apps, users have the option to track your steps using the M7 motion-detecting chip (if you have an iPhone 5s or above), or by leveraging data from several of our activity tracking integration partners.
+In our iOS apps, users have the option to track your steps using the motion-detecting chip in your phone, or by leveraging data from several of our activity tracking integration partners.
 Here’s what to expect:

 Activating Step Tracking

 To turn on (or turn off) the Step Tracking feature:

 - In the app's "More" page, tap "Settings" then "Steps."

 - If you are already linked to an Activity Tracker that's compatible with MyFitnessPal Step Tracking, tap that item in the list of options.